jungangl/Big-Mountain-Resort-Pricing/README.md

  2. The option that increases the vertical drop by adding a run to a point 150 feet lower down but requiring the installation of an additional chair lift to bring skiers back up, without additional snow making coverage and adding 2 acres of snow making cover gives the highest revenue increase by $20 million dollars.

+## Facilities that Matter

+The model suggest that vertical drop is your biggest positive feature.
+Also the snow making area, total chairs, and fast quads are the following three most import facilities Big Mountain Resort offers to the customer.

 ## Future  Work

 For more robust pricing strategy, I suggest we collect data on how visitors responds to a price change.
 Currently, the conclusion is drawn based on the assumption that the demand for Big Mountain Resort ticket is inelastic.